myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-11T09:51:14.519Z
+>
+> Hi @neverfadingwood.bsky.social!
+I have released a corrected build.
+You should be able to paste both markdown and other text without any problems now :)

+---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-11T09:42:13.748Z
+>
+> Hi @thenighttrain.co.uk!
+I have just released a corrected build.
+The new markdown pasting also works, and we can still paste text containing emojis, etc :)

+cc: @deck.blue

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-11T08:58:15.261Z
 >
 > Markdown links can currently only be posted from deck.blue, but these markdown links are valid for any client :)